Who, what, why: Why do children study Of Mice and Men?

 "Of Mice and Men has universal themes that can be read in any culture and time.
 John Steinbeck wrote of lessons of the heart, lessons that teach children what it is to be a human being with compassion for his fellow humans and a social conscience."

 Van Kirk believes the theme of bullying is of great relevance to teaching children in society today.

 "Currently in Western culture, there is much discussion about school bullying.
 This book is certainly a bullying antidote.
-Teenagers often feel lonely and powerless and they can identify with many of the characters in this novel."50 books a year
+Teenagers often feel lonely and powerless and they can identify with many of the characters in this novel."

 With Gove announcing plans to restructure the curriculum, there is a possibility mainstay works such as Of Mice and Men may see their regular position on reading lists placed under threat.